Ethern-Myth/c-recipe/README.md

 App link

 ```
-The link is moved to https://c-recipe.vercel.app/ from https://c-recipe.pages.dev
+The project available at https://c-recipe.pages.dev or https://c-recipe.vercel.app/
 ```

 You can search google for: